cirosantilli/x86-bare-metal-examples/debug.md

 First read the `make debug` target to get started.
 Those points will not be repeated here.

 How to have debug symbols: <http://stackoverflow.com/a/32960272/895245> TODO implement here.
+Needs to point GDB to an ELF file in addition to the remote listen.

 How to step over `int` calls: <http://stackoverflow.com/questions/24491516/how-to-step-over-interrupt-calls-when-debugging-a-bootloader-bios-with-gdb-and-q>